Project

 Replies (10)

-RE: Pinmux changes back on its own - Added by Jonathan Cormier almost 8 years ago
+RE: Pinmux changes back on its own - Added by Jonathan Cormier over 8 years ago

 Strange, the only time the pinmux should get modified is during u-boot initialization and during kernel boot.
 Otherwise there isn't anything in linux that should be modifying the pinmux.
 Unless you need to dynamically change the pinmux I'd recommend setting it in the kernel to what you need it to be.

-RE: Pinmux changes back on its own - Added by Andrew Bean almost 8 years ago
+RE: Pinmux changes back on its own - Added by Andrew Bean over 8 years ago

 I've played around with it a bit more, and it seems the issues does not have to do specifically with PINMUX registers.
 It seems that all writes through memory mapped /dev/mem are failing to actually take effect, i.e., the register is not reverting but rather is just not being changed.
 This also explains why my attempts at setting up the PWM had failed.
 Reads are successful for the most part, except immediately after attempting to write through the memory mapped /dev/mem.
 Also, it turns out that the usleep(1) didn't matter.
 Just the printf() is enough for the value to 'revert'.
 I was able to work around this by using the PRU to make the desired writes.